andadapt/lessons/ks4/year11/image/PITCHME.md

 @ol
 - Lose information in the compression
 - Images such as jpg
-- audio such as MP3
+- Audio such as MP3
 @ol

 ---